Call4Cloud | MMP-C | Autopilot | Device Preparation

 Of course, I also created a blog about this topic.
 Go read it if you want to know more.

-Onedrive KFM is a nice solution to make sure your documents and desktop are silently redirected to your OneDrive account.
-Your data is also protected against ransomware.
+OneDrive KFM is a nice solution for silently redirecting documents and desktops to your OneDrive account.
+It also protects your data against ransomware.

-Have you thought about patching third-party apps?
+Have you considered patching third-party apps?
 Use Chocolatey (or Winget… but it does not have an automatic upgrade function).
-Very good… your third-party apps will be up to date forever.
+It’s very good…, and your third-party apps will be up to date forever.

 Invoke-Expression ((New-Object net.webclient).DownloadString('https://chocolatey.org/install.ps1')) -ErrorAction Stop